rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 ### Using S3 website hosting as the origin instead of OAI(Origin Access Identity )

-We need the error document of the static website to also point to `index.html`, for handling deeplinking and errors.
+We need the error document of the static website to also point to `index.html`, for handling deep linking and errors.
 We can not set the error document on the CloudFront as it will also be returned for the reverse proxied APIs.
 It needs to be set on S3 website origin, hence we are doing it the "old" way.

 ### Using LambdaFunction URLs

-It does not make sense using HTTP APIs and even less so REST APIs if we consider our objectives.
+It does not make sense to use HTTP APIs and even less so REST APIs if we consider our objectives.

 API requests will go: `Client => CloudFront => Lambda`.
 We do not use enough of the HTTP API features to justify adding it in the mix: `Client => CloudFront => HTTP API => Lambda`.
 The only thing we would benefit from is the route level throttling but that is not well documented and even supported in the AWS console.

 Advantages:
-- Cost nothing to execute on th Function URL
+- Cost nothing to execute the Function URL
 - Less integration latency

 Disadvantages:
 - Have to log at least 1 custom metric because when the API Lambda errors, it still returns data (success) and we need to track the 500s.
 This means +$0.30 but it is still less and almost constant compared to the $1 per million request for HTTP APIs.
-- Can not do method level throttling.
+- Can not do method-level throttling.
 But this seems to be a mission in the CDK/CFN as well, not well supported but possible.
-- Throttle on a Lambda level
+- We will throttle on a Lambda level

 ### Number size limits

-The different size for numbers used in the project:
+The different sizes for numbers used in the project:
 - Athena: `2^63 - 1`
 - JS: `2^53 - 1`
 - JSON: Arbitrary large